-Funding for teacher centers is through a state grant that requires annual legislative approval.
+Funding for teacher centers is through a state appropriation that requires annual legislative approval.
 The State Education Department (SED) is the administrator of the grant and oversees disbursement of teacher center funds.

-Education Law 316 requires that teacher centers partner with a Local Education Agency (LEA) such as a school district, BOCES, or a consortium of either/both.
-Each LEA handles fiscal matters for the teacher center, i.e., the LEA processes the grant in accordance with the LEA's fiscal processes.
+Education Law 316 requires that a teacher center or consortium of center partners with a Local Education Agency (LEA) such as a school district or BOCES.
+Each LEA serves as the fiscal agent for the teacher center, i.e., the LEA processes the grant in accordance with the LEA's fiscal processes.
 A teacher center may serve educators in a single district, multiple districts and/or BOCES, or in the case of New York City, one teacher center provides professional development for educators in all five (5) boroughs.

 Each teacher center is governed by a policy board that is required by Education Law 316 to include a majority of teachers appointed by the collective bargaining agent.
 Policy boards also include individuals designated by a center's LEA and include at least one representative from higher education, a parent representative and at least one representative from the local business and industry community.
-The requirement that teachers comprise the majority of the board reflects the original principle behind teacher centers, "teachers teaching teachers".
+The requirement that teachers comprise the majority of the board reflects the original principle behind teacher centers, "teachers teaching teachers."